phpvms/docs/docs/acars/configmaps.md

 Config maps are now only for FSX/P3D or X-Plane.
 A lot of developers use the default offsets or datarefs, so it may not be required to change anything
 :::

 If you create a configmap for an aircraft, please let me know, I can include it in ACARS to be distributed out.
-That would be much appreciated!
+That would be much appreciated! **Always create a new file**, otherwise the defaults that are included with the distribution will be overwritten by an updates.

 ## Anatomy of a ConfigMap